puppetlabs/puppetdb/spec/node.md

 #### `GET /v2/nodes`

 This will return all nodes matching the given query.
+Deactivated nodes aren't included in the response.
 There must be an `Accept` header containing `application/json`.

 ##### Parameters